-Brine, Basil, Clay, Feed, Foster, Greenwich, Hatch, Heights, Hunter, Hyde, Jaunt, Juke, Keene, Lincoln, Marta, Mercer, Mojave, Motto, Nueva, Rally, Rover, Sonora, and Thorne share the same underlying structure and functionality.
+Brine, Basil, Burke, Clay, Ethan, Feed, Foster, Greenwich, Hatch, Heights, Hunter, Hyde, Jaunt, Juke, Keene, Lincoln, Marta, Mercer, Mojave, Motto, Nueva, Polaris, Rally, Rover, Sonny, Sonora, and Thorne share the same underlying structure and functionality.
 This guide applies to all these templates.

-The single-page style Index Page stacks multiple pages vertically, allowing you to highlight images and information in one location.
+The single-page style Index Page stacks the content from multiple pages vertically, allowing you to highlight images and information in one location.
 Parallax scrolling gives the page a sophisticated, interactive feel.

 Tip: The Index Page makes a great homepage.

 - From the Home Menu, click Pages.

 - Click the + icon, then click Index.

 - In the Index that appears, click + Add Section, then click Content to add a Regular Page, or click Gallery to add a Gallery Page.
 You can also drag an existing page into the Index.